maidsafe/temp_safe_network/README.md

 #### Wallet Insert

-As mentioned before, a `Key` doesn't hold the secret key on the network, therefore even if it has some positive coin balance, it cannot be spent.
+As mentioned before, a `Key` doesn't hold the secret key on the network, therefore even if it has some non-zero coin balance, it cannot be spent.
 This is where the `Wallet` comes into play, holding the links to `Key`'s, and making their balances spendable by storing the correspondig secret keys.

-We achieve this by `insert`-ing a link to a `Key` into a `Wallet`, making it a spendable balance.
+We achieve this by `insert`-ing into a `Wallet` a link to a `Key`, making it a spendable balance.

 ```shell
 USAGE: